GuillaumeLNB/Scrape-Search-Engines/README.md

 Sometimes you may be asked to solve the CAPTCHA if you are using advanced terms that robots are known to use, or sending requests very quickly.*

 You will then need to wait (sometimes a few hours) before re running the script.

+If you get the following error :
+*AttributeError: module 'html5lib.treebuilders' has no attribute '_base'* You may need to upgrade the bs4 and html5lib modules by running the following commands :

+* `(sudo) pip3 install --upgrade beautifulsoup4`
+* `(sudo) pip3 install --upgrade html5lib`